dermotte/imagegrid/README.md

 How to compile it
 -----------------
 Create a Android project in a IDE of your choice and use the source and the res/* provided.
+Make sure you have the OpenCV Android library installed or referenced (ie. as a module in IDEA or Eclipse).
+Also, copy the native libs to the libs dir.

 License
 -------